 - Distance from the accident: It is natural to assume that the closer an eyewitness is to the accident scene, the more credible their testimony is.
 That, however, is not the case.
 Eyewitnesses who were very close to the crash may have been too concerned with their safety to act as credible witnesses.
 Another witness who was further away, but still close enough to see what happened, maybe considered more credible.

 - Consistency of statements: Witnesses sometimes have to provide their statements at several different times after the crash.
 For example, they may have to provide a statement to the insurance company and later testify in court.
 If the witness’ statements continue to change over time, they will likely not be viewed as very credible.

 - Amount saw: How much of the crash a witness saw will play a huge role when determining how credible they are.
 For example, a pedestrian standing on the sidewalk that saw the entire event unfold would likely be considered much more credible than another pedestrian who only saw the aftermath of the collision.

-Our Car Accident Lawyers in Atlanta Can Collect Witness Testimony
+Our Lawyers Can Collect Witness Testimony